In 2008, Bishopsgate Library was delighted to accept a selection of papers and other material created by communist and lawyer Jack Gaster (1907-2007).

 In 1927, the paper carried advertisments from Independent Labour Party bookshops for these Labour records.
 They were 10 inch double sided and priced 3s each (postage 6d), although the whole set could be purchased in a fine red case for £3.1s.
 Record No.1 was The Red Flag and The International and record number 6 included the original speech by Lansbury.
 Other records in the series included talks by Ramsey MacDonald, James Maxton and A.J.Cook, along with socialist songs sung by Rufus John and others.

-In 2009, these reel-to-reel tapes were transferred to CD and electronic format by Bishopsgate Library and are now presented on the following pages.
-The recordings have been divided into talks and music.
+In 2009, these reel-to-reel tapes were transferred to CD and electronic format by Bishopsgate Library and are now presented below.
+The recordings have been divided into speeches and music.